saitoxu/saitoxu.github.io/_posts/2016-12-13-back-propagation.md

 For example, it is the following data.

-The first three of each row are input data, The last one is the correct output data.
+The first three of each row are input data, the last one is the correct output data.

 ```bash
 $ cat data.txt